lczech/genesis/README.md

 Usage
 -----

-The framework can be used in two ways, depending on the users preferences and needs:
+The library provided by genesis can be used in two ways, depending on the users preferences and
+needs:

  *  As a C++ library.
  *  As a Python module.